-If you were sued by the other party and won, the other party can’t appeal the magistrate’s decision on that claim against you.
+- If you were sued by the other party and you won — The other party can’t appeal.

-If you sued the other party and won and the magistrate awarded you money, you can’t collect the money until the time for appeal ends or until the appeal is decided.
-If there is no appeal, or if you win again on appeal, there are next steps you may take to collect your money.
+- If you sued the other party and won and you were awarded money — You can’t collect the money until the time for appeal ends or until the appeal is decided.
+If there is no appeal, or if you win again on appeal, there are next steps you can take to collect your money.

 The party that wins the case is called the “judgment creditor,” and the party that needs to pay is called the "judgment debtor."

-If you won the case, ask the other party (the judgment debtor) to pay the money or to turn over the property, as ordered by the magistrate.
+If you won the case, ask the other party (the judgment debtor) to pay the money or to turn over the property, as the magistrate ordered.

-Certain income is exempt from any payment order of the court.
-Any order of the court for payment won’t include the defendant’s income derived from these sources.
-It’s possible that a person who has exempt income may also receive wages from employment, which could be subject to a payment order.
+Certain income is exempt from any court payment order.
+This means that any court order for payment won’t include the defendant’s income that came from these sources.
+It’s possible that a person who has exempt income may also receive employment wages, which could be subject to a payment order.
 See the list of exempt income and get more information about payments and payment hearings.

-Even if a person is currently unable to pay, a judgment is enforceable for 20 years if that person's financial condition improves during that time.
+Even if a person can’t pay currently, judgments can be enforced for 20 years if the person's financial state improves during that time.

-If the magistrate hasn’t scheduled a payment hearing and the judgment debtor doesn’t pay the money, ask the clerk’s office to issue to you a Notice to Show Cause, which requires the judgment debtor to appear before the court.
+Ask the clerk’s office to give you a Notice to Show Cause, which requires the judgment debtor to appear before the court.
 You must be in court on that day.
 You must pay a fee to a municipal constable or a county deputy sheriff to serve this form on the judgment debtor, but that amount will be added to what the judgment debtor owes.

-If the judgment debtor doesn’t appear at the payment hearing as ordered or after being served with a Notice to Show Cause, ask the clerk-magistrate’s office to issue to you a Capias (a civil arrest warrant) for the judgment debtor.
+Ask the clerk-magistrate’s office to give you a Capias (a civil arrest warrant) for the judgment debtor.
 You must pay a fee to a constable or a deputy sheriff to arrest the judgment debtor and bring them to court, but that amount will be added to what the judgment debtor owes.
 Give the constable or deputy sheriff your phone number, and ask them to contact you when the judgment debtor is brought to court.

-Once the full amount of the court's judgment has been collected, you’re required to notify the court in writing within 10 days.
+Once you have the full amount of money from the court's judgment, you have to tell the court in writing within 10 days.
 You don’t need to use any particular form for your notice, but be sure to include the court’s docket number.
-You may also choose to use either the Acknowledgment of Satisfaction of Judgment form or the Acknowledgment of Satisfaction of Judgment in Counterclaim form to tell the court.
+You can also choose to use either the Acknowledgment of Satisfaction of Judgment form or the Acknowledgment of Satisfaction of Judgment in Counterclaim form to tell the court.